 - Easily bored and moving on to more interesting topics or activities

-- Hyperfocus: While some people have difficulty staying focused on a task, hyperfocus can also be a symptom of adult ADHD.
-If the information is interesting and stimulating, it can be difficult to take your attention away from the subject.
-While this may be helpful to limit the internal chaos of ADHD symptoms and temporarily increase your productivity, it can make you unaware of the environment around you.
+- Hyperfocus: While some people have difficulty staying focused on a task, others might become hyper-focused on things, making it difficult to take your attention away from a subject.
+While this may temporarily increase your productivity, it can make you unaware of the environment around you.
 You may lose track of time or neglect responsibilities, leading to problems in the workplace and at home.